maxdollinger/daylight-alarm-clock/README.md

 PUT: toggles the light on/off sent data is ignored

-POST: expects an JSON.object with the key "brightness" and a value between 0 and 255
+POST: expects an object with the key "brightness" and a value between 0 and 255
 ```
 { brightness: 255}
 ```